bilal-fazlani/commanddotnet/docs/custom-return-codes.md

 So now when I call this method from console `dotnet example.dll return`, the command ends with an exit code of 5.

+!!! important
-**Note that your main method's return type should be int for this to work**
+    Main method's return type should be int for this to work